Cadasta/django-tutelary/docs/source/index.rst

       of places where there are opportunities for caching both database query results and permissions query results, but I've not yet taken advantage of them.
-    - Not enough tests!
-    - So far, it's only been tested with "normal" Django, but not with DRF.
-It *should* work fine, but there might be some surprises.

 Documentation